reubenmc/jtcohen6.github.io/projects.md

 [Ranking American Universities](/projects/ranking-us-universities): Final project for a statistics course in "Modern Data Mining".
 The work was in R, the prettification (pulchrioration?) in HTML.
 Inspired by a (lengthy) paper Laura and I wrote in fall 2015 on service-learning in higher education.

-[Emerging Markets in the News, 2006-2016](http://devpost.com/software/emerging-markets-in-the-news-2006-2016): Project for PennApps XIII, as a partnership with [Raghav Joshi](https://raghavjoshi.firebaseapp.com/) and technical assistance from [Gus Wynn](http://guswynn.github.io/)
+[Emerging Markets in the News, 2006-2016](http://devpost.com/software/emerging-markets-in-the-news-2006-2016): Project for PennApps XIII, as a partnership with [Raghav Joshi](https://raghavjoshi.firebaseapp.com/) and technical assistance from [Gus Wynn](http://guswynn.github.io/).

+Most of what I do is nonfiction writing.
+I've uploaded two samples ([here](/2015/09/07/review-becoming-penn.html) and [here](/2015/10/26/versatile-virgil.html)), representing different styles and subject matter.